Simiran987/AZ-900/README.md

         For example, users can flexibly choose which services to keep in public cloud and which to deploy to their private cloud infrastructure

-#### Multi-cloud
+#### Cross-Cloud / Multi-cloud

-### What is Azure Arc ?
-A. Azure Arc is a set of technologies that helps manage your cloud environment.
+Azure Arc is a set of technologies that helps manage your cloud environment as it extends the user's control plane.

 ### Azure VMware Solution
 A. What if you’re already established with VMware in a private cloud environment but want to migrate to a public or hybrid cloud?
 Azure VMware Solution lets you run your VMware workloads in Azure with seamless integration and scalability.

+### Total Cost of Ownership

 ### Consumption based model
 This consumption-based model has many benefits, including: